francescobarbarulo/kubernetes-starter-pack/guides/lab01.md

     docker run --name apache -d httpd:2.4
     ```

-    The output represents the containerd ID.
+    The output represents the container ID and it should be something like this:

+    ```plaintext
+    ee13332c801e4f4ecaa8ecdf585faa95b5bae398fccb34d63e7ad9a077ae5a06
+    ```

 ## Build you own container image

 Assume you have a project codebase hosted on some version control hosting platform like GitHub.